DataDriven-CAM/solid-fs/README.md

 ### Project Progress

-* fs.readFile(path[, options], callback) : any text
+* fs.readFile(path[, options], callback) : any text or arraybuffer as Uint8Array
-* fs.writeFile(file, data[, options], callback) : any text
+* fs.writeFile(file, data[, options], callback) : any text or buffer
 * fs.unlink(path, callback)  : any hard link
 * fs.readdir(path[, options], callback) : returns array of Dirent's
 * fs.mkdir(path[, mode], callback) : creates an empty container
 * fs.rmdir(path, callback)  : deletes container, untested when there is deeper folders
-* fs.stat(path[, options], callback) : retrieves a Stats with what's known about a file at this time
+* fs.stat(path[, options], callback) : retrieves a Stats with what's known about a file at this time.
+Error if not found
 * fs.lstat(path[, options], callback) : not implemented
 * fs.readlink(path[, options], callback) : not implemented
 * fs.symlink(target, path[, type], callback) : not implemented

-The two major challenges are symlink emulation and mapping to binary Content-Type and getting them written and retrieved without modification
+The two major challenges are symlink emulation

 ### Testing
 The testing framework is cypress https://www.cypress.io/.